CramBL/rust-asm-comp/fn_borrowed_vec_vs_slice/COMPARISON.md

 ```
 The rest of the operations are identical.
 The slice/vector is summed with SIMD instructions aligned to 8 elements in this case, any leftover elements that don't align are summed one-by-one in a loop l.
 43-47 on the left and l.
 39-45 on the right of the side-by-side view.

+Looking at the summary provided by `llvm-mca` reveals a difference between the two implementations, but a tiny one.
+Using the function in a larger context could reveal larger effects as it might cause misses in optimization opportunities for the `&Vec<T>` case.